FACTBOX-Obama to lay out jobs package on Thursday

 Changes involving the mortgage giants would require approval by their regulator.
 The direct jobs impact from homeowner help is expected to be less significant than the potential improvement in consumer sentiment.

-Any extra spending from reduced mortgage costs could lead to increased hiring, although that could take months and may not happen at all if households choose to save instead.
-(Reporting by Caren Bohan, Laura MacInnis, Alister Bull, Matt Spetalnick and Jason Lange; Editing by Jackie Frank and Peter Cooney)
+Any extra spending from reduced mortgage costs could lead to increased hiring, though that could take months and may not happen at all if households choose to save instead.
+(Reporting by Caren Bohan, Laura MacInnis, Alister Bull, Matt Spetalnick and Jason Lange; editing by Anthony Boadle and Jackie Frank)

-* Main Street Capital says recently led a new portfolio investment to facilitate majority recapitalization of Nustep Inc
+* World's No.2 copper mine has faced string of problems (Changes sourcing; adds Freeport comment, detail)

+Feb 9 Britain's FTSE 100 index is seen opening 1 to 8 points higher, or as much as 0.1 percent, on Thursday, according to financial bookmakers, with futures up 0.1 percent ahead of the cash market open.